 Why was my plugin rejected after three months?

 If your plugin review is not complete after three (3) months, we will reject your submission in order to keep the queue maintainable.
-At any point in time, we have 700 people mid-review, and we figure that 3 months is a pretty reasonable time frame.
+At any point in time, we have more than 500 people mid-review, and we figure that 3 months is a pretty reasonable time frame.

 I finally fixed my plugin.
 Should I resubmit?

-No. Reply to the email.
+If your plugin was rejected after three months, submit it again and reply to the email so we are aware that you wanna continue a previous unfinished review.
 Even if it’s been 18 months.
 The longest time to date has been 3 years.
 We don’t mind if it takes a while.

 How many plugins can I submit for review at a time?